Skip to main content

 What is vibe coding?

-Vibe coding is a production-grade operating model for shipping software with AI agents.
+Vibe coding is a production-grade workflow for shipping software with AI agents.
 The loop is spec-driven prompting, diff discipline, and review-before-merge — the agent proposes, the engineer reviews, and nothing lands without a human pass.
 Vibecademy teaches the loop end-to-end across Codex, Claude Code, Cursor, and GitHub Copilot.

 What is a vibe coding certification?